MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

 This use case is similar to one defined in Quote API [[MEF115](#8-references)] but is optimized for more effective discovery of available pricing and terms.
-The Buyer provides only the `productConfigurationIdentifier` and the Delivery Context and receives a list of available pricings and terms in the response.
+The Buyer provides only the `productOfferingConfigurationIdentifier` and the Delivery Context and receives a list of available pricings and terms in the response.
 In MEF 115 the Buyer provides one full product configuration (by value) and term and receives the Seller's response only for this one specific combination (if matched with available configurations).
 This requires a request per each term, assuming the Buyer knows exactly what are the available terms, or a set of tries until the Buyer discovers all available terms.

 Figure 16 presents the model of Use Case 1.
 The request uses `PricingDiscovery_Request` as the root object and the response is provided with